charles-azam/charles-azam.github.io/docs/Projects/index.md

 Now, what if I could use an AI agent to create an engineering project automatically ?

-To do that, I had to develop two independant repositories:
+To do that, I had to develop two independent repositories:

-- [Pyforge](./pyforge.md): a minimalist python library to do engineering as code
+- [Pyforge](https://github.com/charles-azam/aiengineer): a minimalist python library for engineering as code
-- [AIEngineer](./aiengineer.md): an ai agent to use pyforge
+- [AIEngineer](ttps://github.com/charles-azam/aiengineer): since it is possible to do engineering as code, why not use an AI Agent to generate it ?